sahilbishnoi26/teradata-mcp-server/README.md

 --------------------------------------------------------------------------------------
 ### Environment Set Up

+If you do not have a Teradata system, get a sandbox for free and right away at [ClearScape Analytics Experience](https://www.teradata.com/getting-started/demos/clearscape-analytics)!

-Step 1 - The environment has been put together assuming you have the uv package installed on your local machine.
+**Step 1** - The environment has been put together assuming you have the uv package installed on your local machine.
 Installation instructions for uv can be found at https://github.com/astral-sh/uv

-Step 2 - Clone the mcp-server repository with
+**Step 2** - Clone the mcp-server repository with

 On Windows
 ```
-mkdir MCP
-cd MCP
 git clone https://github.com/Teradata/teradata-mcp-server.git
 cd teradata-mcp-server
 uv sync